 1. What should I wear to a funeral?

-Traditionally, most people wear black to a funeral unless otherwise requested by the family.
-It’s important to dress modestly, as the attention should be on the grieving family and the deceased.
+Remember this is not a time to make a fashion statement.
+It’s most important to dress modestly, so the attention stays on the grieving family and the deceased.
 Avoid plunging necklines, tennis shoes and ripped clothing.

 2. When is it appropriate to send a sympathy card?

 Many people still send sympathy cards even if they attend the funeral.
-It’s best to send a card within two weeks of someone’s death.
+It’s best to send a card within two weeks of a loss.

-You may be surprised to learn that the average person isn’t expected to stay long during visiting hours.
+This may be to your surprise, but the average person isn’t expected to stay long during visiting hours.
 It is common courtesy to stay at least 15 minutes.

-6. Do I have to sign the register?
+10. Do I have to sign the guestbook?

 If a family has a register or book for visitors to sign their name, it’s proper etiquette to sign.
 Families use this as a way to remember who took the time to pay their respects and send thank you cards.